ChitranshiSri-04/WeatherApp-using-React.js/README.md

+🌦️ Weather App using React.js
+This is a simple and responsive Weather Application built with React.js and the OpenWeatherMap API.
+It allows users to search for any city and get real-time weather information, including:

+🌡️ Temperature (in Celsius)

+💧 Humidity

+💨 Wind Speed

+⛅ Dynamic weather icons based on conditions

+🚀 Features
+React functional components and Hooks (useState, useEffect)

+Live API data fetching

+Clean and intuitive UI

+Error handling for invalid city names

+Custom weather icons for each condition

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.